chococigar/25-Days-of-ML/log.md

 ## Day 5 : Oct 9th, 2018
 **Today's Progress** : Using Music21 and Keras, generated kpop songs via an LSTM model.

+## Day 12 : Oct 31th, 2018
+**Today's Progress** : Working with large files on colab, while the files are loading head-started with RL project.
+Maybe next time, do the required uploads and installations the day before.
+Files in colab.